/https://agsa-prod.s3.amazonaws.com/media/dd/images/492-HQ-0.d3cf28c.jpg)

 Stella Bowen

-Stella Bowen (1893–1947) was born in Adelaide and studied drawing for a short time under the inspiring guidance of Margaret Preston.
-In 1914 she moved to England to study at the Westminster School of Art under English painter and printmaker Walter Sickett.
-Here she met a range of artists, poets and writers including Ford Madox Ford who she moved to France with in 1918.
-They had a daughter together and while trying to balance her relationship and motherhood, she had little time for her painting pursuits.
+Stella Bowen (1893–1947) was born in Adelaide and studied drawing for a short time under the inspiring guidance of Margaret Preston then Rose Mcpherson).
+Fatherless at three and an orphan at twenty, and with an allowance from her parents’ estate, in 1914 she set sail for England, where she lived most of her life.
+While studying at the Westminster School of Art in London, Bowen became associated with a bohemian milieu.
+In 1918 she met writer Ford Madox Ford.
+Her association with him lasted nine years and they had a daughter Julia in 1920, while trying to balance her relationship and motherhood, she had little time for her painting pursuits.
 However, Bowen did travel to Italy in 1923 where she was inspired by the expressive gestures and rich textures used by 14th century Italian painters Giotto and Botticelli.
 Bowen left Ford in 1928 and she began to paint again, gaining work through commissioned portraits which provided her with a regular income.

 Self portrait was painted shortly after Bowen separated from Ford.
 Dominating the picture plane, the subject meets our eye directly with a penetrating gaze.
 Lit crisply from the side, Bowen’s face is thrown into the shadow.
 Her expression reveals a degree of contemplation.
 Smartly dressed, with her painting smock tied loosely at her neck and with her hair combed back, she presents herself as a woman of strong-will, determined to pursue a professional career.